 AARP Hearing Center

 Could a little wordsmithing by the Social Security Administration (SSA) help older Americans make better decisions about when to claim their retirement benefit — and potentially get a bigger lifetime payment?
-That’s the idea behind a bipartisan bill now before Congress.
+That’s the idea behind a bipartisan bill that passed the House on Dec.
+1 and will now go to the Senate.
 If enacted, the Claiming Age Clarity Act would tweak the terms the SSA uses on its website and in other communications to help prospective beneficiaries decide when to apply for Social Security.

 Supporters — including AARP, which has endorsed the bill — say these small changes could make a big difference for soon-to-be beneficiaries by clarifying the pros and cons of claiming Social Security at various ages.